 - 1. Senior exhibition review using a criterion-based check sheet. - 2.
-Rating scales on Senior Exhibition statements and on a portfolio of art history research papers. - 3.
-Comparison of transcript audit results with curriculum accreditation requirements. - 4.
+Rating scales on Senior Exhibition statements and on a portfolio of art history research papers. - Comparison of transcript audit results with curriculum accreditation requirements. - 4.
 Review of program make-up (variety of courses) based on the liberal arts degree concept. - 5.
 Portfolio review.

 Minor in Art.
+15 hours

-18 hours ARTH 1120 3 hours ARTH and /or ART courses 15 hours Most ARTH and ART courses have prerequisites; 12 hours must be at the 3000 or above level.
+ARTH 1120 3 hours

+ARTH and /or ART courses 12 hours

+9 hours must be at the level or 3000 or above.

-- 1. Students will develop skills in solving and/or analyzing problems of form and content in art through analysis and expression. - 2.
-Students will acquire knowledge of historic and contemporary forms of visual art.
+- 1. Students will develop skills in solving and/or analyzing problems of form and content in art through analysis and expression. - Students will acquire knowledge of historic and contemporary forms of visual art.